rodekruis/phl_storm_surge_risk/README.md

 - Build and run Docker image: `docker-compose up --build`
 - (Optional) When you are finished, to remove any docker container(s) run: `docker-compose down`

+The resulsts from pipeline will be uploaded to 510 datalack.
+The latest model run results can be downloade from [here](https://510ibfsystem.blob.core.windows.net/ibftyphoonforecast/ibf_model_results/ss_model_outputs.zip)

 ### 2. Github Actions
 Getting its secrets from Github Secrets.